On the Dynamical Instability of Monatomic Fluid Spheres in (N+1)-Dimensional Spacetime

-The particles in a fluid sphere (or disk) are well thermalized at each local point in the spacetime such that the equipartition theorem holds, thus the pressure is isotropic macroscopically.
-Microscopically, every particle in the fluid follows the mass-energy relation if the Lorentz symmetry is locally preserved~\footnote{The mass-energy relation implied by local Lorentz invariance is based on the assumption that particle states can be described by vectors in some irreducible representation of the Poincar\'e group, however, Lorentz symmetry is not necessary if the vectors describing particles can be generated from a vacuum vector with the help of local field operators~\cite{Borchers:1984yv}.}.
+The particles in a fluid sphere (or disk) are well thermalized at each local point in the spacetime such that the equipartition theorem holds; thus, the pressure is isotropic macroscopically.
+Microscopically, every particle in the fluid follows the mass-energy relation if the Lorentz symmetry is locally preserved.
+This is based on the assumption that particle states can be described by vectors in some irreducible representation of the Poincar\'e group; however, Lorentz symmetry is not necessary if the vectors describing particles can be generated from a vacuum vector with the help of local field operators~\cite{Borchers:1984yv}.
 In the fluid description, its adiabatic index can vary from $1+2/N$ to $1+1/N$ as particles go from non-relativistic to ultra-relativistic regimes as more and more gravitational energy is converted into the fluid.
 On the gravity side, we restrict to only ``one time dimension'' since the hyperbolicity of field equations (in this note GR or its Newtonian limit) determines the causal structure~\cite{Tegmark:1997jg}, hence the ``predictivity'' allows physicists to do theoretical physics.
 Moreover, in view of the Ostrogradsky theorem~\cite{Woodard:2015zca}, the field equations are at most second derivative because equations of motion with higher-order derivatives are in principle unstable or non-local.
 Both GR and NG are free of Ostrogradsky instability.

-Although gravitational attraction of a fluid is getting weaker as space dimension $N$ increases, its pressure is even weaker when being compressed because the \emph{randomly} moving particles inside the fluid will have \emph{more directions} to go, thus easier to collapse.
-That is the reason why an ideal monatomic fluid is genuinely unstable in higher dimensions. \\ \paragraph*{Implications:} \begin{itemize} \item Baby universe emerges from collapsing matter in a BH. \item Spacetime dimensionality reshuffles in the reign of quantum gravity. \end{itemize}
+Although gravitational attraction of a fluid is getting weaker as space dimension $N$ increases, its pressure is even weaker when being compressed because the \emph{randomly} moving particles inside the fluid will have \emph{more directions} to go, and thus be easier to collapse.
+This is the reason why an ideal monatomic fluid is genuinely unstable in higher dimensions. \\ \paragraph*{Implications:} \begin{itemize} \item Baby universe emerges from collapsing matter in a black hole. \item Spacetime dimensionality reshuffles in the reign of quantum gravity. \end{itemize}